charlax/antipatterns/python-antipatterns.md

 This huge switch-like expression will soon become really difficult to read and maintain.
 A more pythonic way is to use a dict to store the mapping.

+Another reason is that to get 100% line and branch coverage, you will have to create as many tests as you have mappings.
+Yet you could consider that the value to operator mapping is part of the codebase's configuration, not its behavior, and thus shouldn't be tested.

 Good:

 ```python